mirollawa2l/Pet-Face-CNN/README.md

 1. Open `cnn.ipynb` in Jupyter or VS Code.
 2. Ensure dependencies are installed.
 3. Execute cells from top to bottom.

-## Suggested improvements

-- Add `requirements.txt` or `environment.yml`.
-- Break the notebook into reusable Python modules, such as `data.py`, `models.py`, and `train.py`.
-- Save model checkpoints and log experiments.
-- Add a command-line interface for training and evaluation.
-- Add a README section summarizing results once models are run.